 While Cuban farmers champion bats today, CUBABAT is also working to inspire the bat guardians of tomorrow.
 Yelenny Pacheco, environmental education coordinator for Proyecto CUBABAT, visits classrooms around the region, leading activities that teach kids about the importance of bats and why they shouldn’t be feared.
 CUBABAT sees immense potential in this community outreach, and intends to create a series of books to teach readers of all ages about bats.
 By educating young people about bat conservation, they hope to foster a culture that promotes acceptance and coexistence rather than fear and intolerance.

-Proyecto CUBABAT’s dedication to changing the public perception of bats is shared by many other organizations around the world, including MTBC.
+Proyecto CUBABAT’s dedication to changing the public perception of bats is increasingly shared by additional organizations around the world, greatly aided by Merlin’s early inspiration.
 As people with a collective passion for bat conservation, we are united by the work we do and the message we share, regardless of international borders or language barriers.
 We need to learn from one another, lift each other up, and move forward together.

 I feel honored to have contributed to the work of MTBC and CUBABAT during this adventure, but most of all, I am grateful to have experienced the truth of Merlin Tuttle’s favorite motto: win friends, not battles.